 It takes approximately 30-40 minutes to hike from the parking lot to the beach.
+(Note: The ONLY legal access to the beach is from the Weaselhead Natural Area Parking Lot at 37 St & 66 Ave SW.)
 Hummingbird Trail is the dirt trail to the clothing optional area.
 Naked Hiking is encouraged on Hummingbird Trail at the far end, after passing the bald hillside (see map).

 The trail somewhat regularly washes out into the Elbow River, so some trail splits may lead you to where the trail abruptly ends at a drop off to the water.
 New routes were made around these areas, so simply take the other fork.
 You really can't get lost due to the fence line to the north and the river to the south.